darcswordlives/autochat/README.md

 # Autochat

-An extension for SillyTavern that sends a user message after a random amount of time.
+An extension for SillyTavern that automatically sends a user message after a random amount of time.

 ## Features

-- Set a minimum and maximum number of seconds.
+- Set a minimum and maximum number of seconds for the random timer.
 - Customize the message to be sent.
 - Enable/disable the timer with a single checkbox.
+- The timer automatically restarts after sending a message, creating a continuous loop until disabled.
+- Messages are sent via the user prompt box for a more natural feel.

 ## Installation